GenetH/setghub_devops_learning/Automate_Infrastructure_with_IaC_using_Terraform_2/project_17.md

 - [Networking Part 2](https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking#netmasks-and-subnets)

 **Continue Infrastructure Automation with Terraform**
-Let us continue from where we stopped in the previous project.
+Let us continue from where we stopped in the [previous project](https://github.com/GenetH/setghub_devops_learning/tree/main/Automate_Infrastructure_with_IaC_using_Terraform_1).

-Based on my knowledge from the previous project, I can continue creating AWS resources!
+Based on my knowledge from the previous project, We can continue creating AWS resources!

 ### **Networking: Private Subnets & Best Practices**